What is the High School Online Program?

 Both Fueleducation and Advanced Academics provide accredited curriculum, qualified teachers and instruction for online students.
 Many students find success taking one class as part of their 6 period day.
-At home students may take up to three courses at a time.
-Once approved, students can be enrolled for two more courses and repeat this pattern throughout the year.
-Completing six full credits a year (12 classes) will allow a student to earn a high school diploma in four years, provided they work with their online teachers and local mentor and adhere to the following responsibilities outlined in the MSHS Online Learning Agreement.
+At home students may take up to three courses at a time and may fast track, taking up to six per semester (see mentor for details), to complete 6 full credits a year (12 classes) and this will allow a student to earn a high school diploma in four years, provided they work with their online teachers and local mentor and adhere to the following responsibilities outlined in the MSHS Online Learning Agreement.
 Please take a few minutes to review the informational presentation (PDF)

 - Login daily and make acceptable progress toward course completion.
 This means completing an agreed upon percentage of each course every week to stay on track or make progress as determined by the written student learning plan.

 - Schedule time with the online learning coordinator to come in and take one unit test and the final assessment for each course.
 Transportation to Mount Si High School for testing or conferencing is the student’s responsibility.

 - Pass required state assessments, including CBAs, CBPAs, HSPE, and mathematics course-end exams.
-Satisfactory completion of all Snoqualmie Valley School District credit requirements, including the High School and Beyond Plan and Culminating Project, and any additional state requirements, will earn online students a Mount Si High School or Two Rivers diploma as well as allow participation in the commencement ceremony if desired.
+Satisfactory completion of all Snoqualmie Valley School District credit requirements, including the High School and Beyond Culminating Project, and any additional state requirements, will earn online students a Mount Si High School or Two Rivers diploma as well as allow participation in the commencement ceremony if desired.